gitforwork2/gitforwork.github.io/_posts/2016-12-17-how-to-request-FOIA-from-USCIS.md

  better to plan ahead.

 ### Is there a filing fee?
- Generally No for non-commercial uses.
+ Generally no for non-commercial uses.
 But if USCIS determines that the cost of producing the data is expensive they will contact you.
 Typically USCIS can charge a fee upto $25.

 ### OK I am ready to file.
 What are the steps to request the I140 information?
  You will have to fill the latest [G639](http://www.uscis.gov/sites/default/files/files/form/g-639.pdf) form.